DrewDahlman/dockerize-all-the-things/intro/readme.md

 ## Run npm install
 RUN npm install

-## Expose a port to use
-EXPOSE 8080
 ```

 What you see here is describing our container.
 Let's go over a couple things quickly.